An Abelian Category of Motivic Sheaves: Introduction

+Now turning to the general case, the building blocks for $\M(S;F)$ are quadruples consisting of a quasiprojective family $f:X\to S$, a closed subvariety $Y\subset X$ and indices $i\in \N, w\in\Z$.
+This is subject to a further technical admissibility condition (definition~\ref{defn:controlledpair}) which will be satisfied if $f$ is projective.
+When $Y=\emptyset$, this data represents the motivic version of $R^if_*F(w)$ denoted here by $h_S^i(X)(w)$.
+The parameter $w$ keeps track of Tate twists, which although extraneous for ordinary sheaves are nontrivial in the Hodge and \'etale realizations.
+For nonempty $Y$, the associated motive $h_S^i(X,Y)(w)$ roughly corresponds to the fiberwise cohomology of the pair.
+In essence, $\M(S;F)$ is set up as the universal theory for which:

-\begin{enumerate} \item $\M(S;F)$ is an $F$-linear abelian category with a faithful exact functor $R_B$ to the category of sheaves of $F$-modules on $S$ with its classical topology. \item A morphism $X'\to X$ over $S$, taking $Y'$ to $Y$ would give rise to a morphism of $h_S^i(X,Y)(w)\to h_S^i(X',Y')(w)$ compatible with the usual map under $R_B$. \item Whenever $Z\subseteq Y\subseteq X$, there are connecting morphisms $h_S^i(X,Y)(w)\to h^{i+1}_S(Y,Z)(w)$ compatible with the usual maps. \item $h_S^{i+2}(X\times \PP^1, X\times \{0\}\cup Y\times \PP^1)(w)\cong h_S^i(X,Y)(w-1)$ \item Objects and morphisms of $\M(S;F)$ can be patched on a Zariski open cover. \end{enumerate} As with most universal objects, the construction is rather formal.
-A category $\PM(S,\Sigma;F)$ of premotivic sheaves constructible with respect to a fixed stratification $\Sigma$ is constructed explicitly as the category of comodules over a coalgebra built from the above quadruples. $\PM(S;F)$ is then given as the direct limit of these categories.
-This will satisfy the first 4 conditions, and the category $\M(S;F)$ is obtained by forcing the last condition as well.
-When $S=Spec\, k$, this should almost certainly coincide with Nori's category of cohomological motives over $k$ tensored with $F$.
-Here are the precise properties:
+\begin{enumerate} \item[(M1)] $\M(S;F)$ is an $F$-linear abelian category with a faithful exact functor $R_B$ to the category of sheaves of $F$-modules on $S$ with its classical topology. \item[(M2)] A morphism $X'\to X$ over $S$, taking $Y'$ to $Y$ would give rise to a morphism of $h_S^i(X,Y)(w)\to h_S^i(X',Y')(w)$ compatible with the usual pullback map under $R_B$. \item[(M3)] Whenever $Z\subseteq Y\subseteq X$, there are connecting morphisms $h_S^i(X,Y)(w)\to h^{i+1}_S(Y,Z)(w)$ compatible with the usual pullback maps. \item[(M4)] $h_S^{i+2}(X\times \PP^1, X\times \{0\}\cup Y\times \PP^1)(w)\cong h_S^i(X,Y)(w-1)$. \item[(M5)] Objects and morphisms of $\M(S;F)$ can be patched on a Zariski open cover. \end{enumerate} The actual construction is obtained by modifying the framework discussed in the previous paragraph.
+Given stratification $\Sigma$ and a collection of base points on the strata, let $\Delta(\Sigma)$ be the collection of quadruples such that the cohomology sheaf is constructible with respect to $\Sigma$.
+We can make this into a partial category by adding morphisms corresponding to items (M2), (M3) and (M4).
+The functor $H_\Sigma:\Delta(\Sigma)\to \Q\text{-mod}$ is defined by sending $(X,Y,i,w)$ to the product $H^i(X_s,Y_s)$ at the given set of base points.
+The category $\PM(S,\Sigma;F)$ of $\Sigma$-constructible premotivic sheaves is constructed explicitly as the category of comodules over $End^\vee(H_\Sigma)$.
+Note that contrary to initial appearances, this is not simply a product of $\M(k)$ over the base points because $\Delta(\Sigma)$ does not decompose this way (see example~\ref{ex:Mnotproduct}).
+The trivial exception is when $S$ is a finite set of points.
+The category $\PM(S;F)$ of premotivic sheaves is given as the direct limit of these categories as $\Sigma$ gets finer.
+This will satisfy (M1) to (M4).
+The category $\M(S;F)$ is obtained from $\PM(S;F)$ by forcing (M5) by passing to the associated stack.
+This last step can be made explicit.
+In fact a weak form of (M5) holds for $\PM$.
+So it is not quite clear to me whether this axiom is redundant, nevertheless it is included for completeness.